 - Rest or short break – Taking some time away from smartphones or computers can help the body to heal itself.
 When the neck is no longer tilting at an awkward angle, the neck muscles slowly heal.

 - Cervical traction – Cervical traction is a method of reducing the pressure on your vertebrae by gently pulling your head away from your neck.
 This should be done under an expert’s supervision.
 This method can be practiced over a period of time until the pain is gone.

 There are several ways you can save yourself from going through all that pain, and they include changing the way you interact with technology.
 Some slight modifications to your daily habits can go a long way to prevent Tech Neck.

 - Proper viewing angles – Ensure that the screen you are viewing is at eye level to minimize tilting of the head.

 - Posture – It is also important to maintain an ideal body posture while using your computer.
 Also, the head or the back should have proper support to minimize pressure on joints as well as sustain good posture for extended periods.

 - Regular tech breaks – Taking time off from your devices at regular intervals will allow your neck and upper back muscles to relax and reduce eye strain.

 - Exercise/Stretching – Regularly exercising and stretching will help your body stay strong and limber, reducing muscle strain and stiffness.

-If you suffer from chronic neck pain, contact us today at (954) 567-1332 to experience the Cantor difference firsthand.
+If you suffer from chronic neck pain, contact us today at (954) 567-1332 to schedule an appointment.
 Cantor Spine Center at the Paley Orthopedic & Spine Institute is a renowned South Florida-based medical practice specializing in a holistic approach to spinal care through minimally-invasive surgery, cutting-edge technology, methodical research and analysis, and exceptional patient experiences.